Practical Continuous-variable Quantum Key Distribution with Feasible Optimization Parameters

-In our experiment, the transmission distance is 50 $km$, the block size $N$ is set as $128\times10^6$, and n is set to be $N/2$.
-The initial system parameters is estimated from the first data block, where $T$=0.1, $v_{el}$=0.1465, $\eta$=0.51, $R$=0.1, and $\xi$=0.0324, which simulate the first launch of the CV-QKD system in the practical optical fiber condition.
+In our experiment, the transmission distance was 50 $km$, the block size $N$ was set as $128\times10^6$, and $n$ was set as $N/2$.
+The initial system parameters were estimated from the first data block, where $T$=0.1, $v_{el}$=0.1465, $\eta$=0.51, $R$=0.1, and $\xi$=0.0324, which simulated the first launch of the CV-QKD system in a practical optical fiber condition.
 Based on the proposed method, the optimal value can be calculated, where $V_A^{opt}$=3.6608.
-Then, we adjust the modulation variance to $V_A^{opt}$.
-However, inevitable slight parameter fluctuation could occur after the modification of modulation variance, and we also cannot control the $V_A$ with arbitrary accuracy in experiment, where system parameters in the second block turns to $T$=0.1, $v_{el}$=0.1507, $\eta$=0.51, $R$=0.1, $V_A$=3.6588 and $\xi$=0.0321.
-The obtained SKR for the second data is $K_{experiment}^{opt}$=0.00380 $bits/pulse$ (red dot).
-As shown in Fig.~\ref{fig9}, the blue line is the optimized curve based on the first data block parameters where $V_A^{opt}$=3.6608 and the ideal theoretical optimal SKR $K_{first}^{opt}$=0.00385 $bits/pulse$.
-The dash line is the optimized curve based on the second data block parameters where $V_A^{opt}$=3.6746 and the ideal theoretical optimal SKR $K_{second}^{opt}$=0.00386 $bits/pulse$.
-By comparing $K_{experiment}^{opt}$, $K_{first}^{opt}$ and $K_{second}^{opt}$, the deviation of experimentally obtained SKR is less than 1.6\%, which shows that the proposal method is feasible and robust for a practical system even with parameter fluctuation, and the available optimized result is very closed to the ideal theoretical result.
+Then, we adjusted the modulation variance to $V_A^{opt}$.
+However, an inevitable slight parameter fluctuation could occur after the modification of the modulation variance, and we also cannot control $V_A$ with arbitrary accuracy in the experiment, where the system parameters in the second block turn to $T$=0.1, $v_{el}$=0.1507, $\eta$=0.51, $R$=0.1, $V_A$=3.6588, and $\xi$=0.0321.
+The obtained SKR for the second data was $K_{experiment}^{opt}$=0.00380 $bits/pulse$ (red dot).
+As shown in Fig.~\ref{fig9}, the blue line is the optimized curve based on the first data block parameters, where $V_A^{opt}$=3.6608 and the ideal theoretical optimal SKR $K_{first}^{opt}$=0.00385 $bits/pulse$.
+The dashed line is the optimized curve based on the second data block parameters, where $V_A^{opt}$=3.6746 and the ideal theoretical optimal SKR $K_{second}^{opt}$=0.00386 $bits/pulse$.
+By comparing $K_{experiment}^{opt}$, $K_{first}^{opt}$, and $K_{second}^{opt}$, the deviation of the experimentally obtained SKR is $<$1.6\%, which shows that the proposed method is feasible and robust for a practical system even with parameter fluctuations, and the available optimized result is very close to the ideal theoretical result.

-\section{CONCLUSION}
+\section{Conclusion}